-Metadata summarizes basic information about data, which can make finding and working with particular instances of data easier.
-For example, the name of the author, the date created and the last date modified as well as file type and file size are examples of very basic document metadata.
+Metadata summarizes basic information about data, which can make finding and work with particular instances of data easier.
+For example, the name of the author, the date created, and the last date modified as well as file type and file size are examples of very basic document metadata.

-Yes the organisations first attempts at logging and tracking trade secret metadata may be poor.
-However, the organisation will quickly learn that having good quality trade secret metadata is crucial.
+The organization’s first attempt at logging and tracking trade secret metadata may be poor.
+However, the organization will quickly learn that having good quality trade secret metadata is crucial.
 Such metadata serves to provide context and/or additional information about these assets.